YottaDB/YDBDoc/ProgGuide/utility.rst

 OBJ: Searches only object files.

+SILENT: Provides non-interactive (batch) access to the functionality of %RSEL.
+The syntax is SILENT^%RSEL(pattern,label) where pattern is a string that specifies the routine names to be searched, label can be "OBJ", "SRC" or "CALL".
+The default value of "SRC" corresponds to ^%RSEL if invoked interactively.

 SRC: Searches only source files (same as %RSEL).

-SILENT: Provides non-interactive (batch) access to the functionality of %RSEL.
-The syntax is SILENT^%RSEL(pattern,label) where pattern is a string that specifies the routine names to be searched. label can be "OBJ", "SRC" or "CALL".
-The default is "SRC" value corresponds to ^%RSEL if invoked interactively.
+SRCDIR: Returns a space separated list of directories in $ZROUTINES that can contain source code.
+The syntax is SRCDIR^%RSEL.
+Typically, the first source directory is the location where code generators should place generated source code.
+If there are no source directories, for example, if $ZROUTINES contains only shared libraries, SRCDIR^%RSEL returns an empty string (:code:`""`).

 **Input Variables**